hbuxmann/alkeyBackendNode/README.md

 Software dependency:
 - Node
 - MySql
-- Sendgrid account in order to send an email during account registration
+- Sendgrid account in order to send an email during registration process

-Before to star you must to update the following files:
+Before to start you must to update the following files:

 1. database/config/config.js